Creepy and Delicious Monster Fingers Recipe for Halloween

 In case you didn’t already know – I’m a forensic scientist.
 One of the hazards of this job is having a really inappropriate sense of humor.

-I tried a few different versions of savory shortbread recipes and in the end, I went back to using the same basic butter shortbread formula that I use for my chocolate dipped shortbread cookies.
+I tried a few different versions of savory shortbread recipes, and in the end, I went back to using the same basic butter shortbread formula that I use for my chocolate-dipped shortbread cookies.

 Because I was using the cheese in this recipe, I had to adjust things a little to get the right texture and consistency.
 Thankfully, these turned out better than I expected.
 Their actual real-finger-likeness was quite impressive.

-Serving them with a marinara would probably be epic though!
+Serving them with a marinara would probably be epic, though!

 Here are the same savory Parmesan shortbreads in a more traditional parmesan cracker shape.
 Don’t forget to add a little chopped rosemary to these to make them extra delicious.

-What Ingredients Do You Need To Make Shortbread?
+Ingredients You’ll Need To Make Shortbread

-- All-Purpose Flour – I like King Arthur brand.
+- All-Purpose Flour – I like the King Arthur brand.
 (Because I’m a total nerd, here is an article on the science of different flours and when to use which kind.)

 - Butter (lots of butter) – I use Pulgra European Unsalted Butter.